Everything you need to know about the Samsung Galaxy Tab S3

 Samsung Galaxy Tab S3 Screen

 So what can we expect to see from the Galaxy Tab S3 screen?
-Well, the render leak we mentioned earlier appeared to show a 16:10 screen, which would be a departure from last year’s display.
-Most of the rumours we’ve seen also point to Samsung retaining last year’s form factors – 8-inch and 9.7-inch models – and it's almost certain to be AMOLED rather than IPS.
+Well, the render leak we mentioned earlier appeared to show a 16:10 screen, which would be a departure from the predecessor's display.
+Most of the rumours we’ve seen also point to Samsung retaining the predecessor's form factors – 8-inch and 9.7-inch models – and it's almost certain to be AMOLED rather than IPS.

 Unfortunately, we’ve heard nothing on resolution.
 Previous Galaxy Tab S devices have shipped with at least QHD resolutions, so we’d expect nothing less this time around.
 If anything, the Galaxy Tab S3 could give Samsung a chance to finally show off a 4K display.
 Ultra HD tablet screens built by Samsung have been spotted in the wild as far back as 2014, and the company recently showed off a 4K smartphone display at San Francisco’s Display Week.